BullseyeLocations/php-bullseye-api-interface/README.md

 ## Example

-There are examples for all REST API endpoints in [Bullseye documentation](https://api.bullseyelocations.com) Next is an example about how to make a request using the library:
+There are examples for all REST API endpoints in [Bullseye documentation](https://api.bullseyelocations.com).
+The following is an example about how to make a request using the library:

 ```
 //1.
 Include Bullseye library